sjaehn/BSEQuencer/README.md

 TODO
 ----
 * Mouse over widgets (showing values of matrix fields, dials, or sliders; direct keybord keyboard entry of values)
-* Selectable number of steps (8, 16, 24, or 32 steps) - may cause incompatibility to previous versions
 * Stability (Note: **This plugin is experimental, yet.
 Not for production!**)
 * Testing
 * Bugfixes (a lot to do)
+* Selectable number of steps (8, 16, 24, or 32 steps) - may cause incompatibility to previous versions
+* Do not divide control fields from note fields - may cause incompatibility to previous versions

 See also
 --------